Top 10 Ways To Use Washi Tape in Your Journal

-There are an infinite amount of Washi designs available, we have a fair few right here in the Oops a Daisy shop…but what do you use it for?
+There are an infinite amount of Washi designs available, and we have a fair few right here in the Oops a Daisy shop… but what do you use it for?

 Here are my top 10 ways to incorporate Washi into your journal.
 I’d love to hear your top tips for how you use the magical stuff, drop me a comment below!